AdobeDocs/campaign-web.en/help/v8/workflows/activities/load-file.md

 >abstract="Formatting for Load File activity"

 The **Load file** activity is a **Data management** activity.
-Use this activity to work with profiles stored in an external file.
-Profiles are not added to the database, but all fields in the input file are available for [personalization](../../personalization/gs-personalization.md), or to update profiles.
+Use this activity to work with profiles and data stored in an external file.
+Profiles and data are not added to the database, but all fields in the input file are available for [personalization](../../personalization/gs-personalization.md), or to update profiles, or any other table.

 >[!NOTE]